silasb/https-auth-proxy-downloader/README.md

     node index.js

-now you can connect with the client and download the file.
+now you can connect with the client and download a file.

+You can adjust the server port, username, and password inside the `index.js` file.

 Using proxy: